 - 1. True.
 Research has found that driving within three hours of smoking cannabis almost doubles the risk of a crash that can result in injury or death.
 The most common drug found in drivers aged 16-19 is cannabis (60.8%).
 This age group is more likely to have cannabis in their system than any other age group. - 2.
-False.
-Cannabis and alcohol both cause impairment.
-It is a myth that being impaired by cannabis is less problematic than alcohol.
-The combination of the two makes the level of impairment that much greater.
-There are laws about the amount of each substance can be in a driver's system independently, and in combination.
-Refer to page 41 for exact details. - 3. e) All of the above.
-Cannabis is a hallucinogenic drug.
-It alters the user's perception of reality, including time and distance.
-Research shows that cannabis impairs a driver's tracking and reaction time, as well as their ability to see clearly, divide their attention among the many stimuli surrounding them in a car, and handle unexpected events. - 4.
 True.
-The test is called Drug Evaluation and Classification and research has shown that Drug Recognition Evaluators (DRE) are over 95% accurate in detecting drug use.
+Research shows cannabis increases impairment. - 3. e) All of the above.
+Research shows that cannabis impairs a driver's tracking and reaction time, as well as a driver's ability to see clearly, divide attention and handle unexpected events. - 4.
+True.
+The test is called Drug Evaluation and Classification and research has shown that Drug Recognition Evaluators (DRE) are accurate over 95% in detecting drug use.
 The 12-step evaluation is conducted by a trained officer and includes eye examinations and a series of motor coordination tests.
 To confirm results, drivers must provide a sample of urine, saliva or blood when demanded by a DRE.
-New tests are being developed and utilized continuously. - 5.
+New tests and laws will come into effect in October, 2018. - 5.
 False.
-The penalties are the same as for alcohol-impaired driving: - First offence: \$1,000 fine, 12-month licence suspension and a possible jail sentence of up to 18 months. - Second offence: minimum 30 days in jail and a two-year licence suspension. - Third or subsequent offence: minimum of 120 days in prison, three-year driving prohibition. - Causing bodily harm or death while driving impaired: Minimum 10 years and up to life in prison - 6.
+The penalties are the same as for alcohol-impaired driving: - First offence: \$1,000 fine, 12-month licence suspension and a possible jail sentence of up to 18 months. - Second offence: minimum 30 days in jail and a two-year licence suspension. - Third or subsequent offence: minimum of 120 days in prison, three-year driving prohibition. - Causing bodily harm or death while driving impaired: maximum 10-years in prison or life sentence. - 6.
 True.
 Just because the drug was prescribed to you by your doctor does not necessarily mean it is okay to drive after use.
 Given the properties of some prescription drugs, it might not be safe to operate a vehicle after consumption.
 Be sure to read the label and speak to your pharmacist.
 The effects of some prescription drugs can last for several hours. - 7.
 False.
 Impairment by some drugs, such as sedatives, might not be obvious and the effects of some sleep medications can linger into the next morning.
 Effects include slowed reaction time, sleepiness, poor psychomotor performance, impaired coordination, reduced ability to divide attention, increased errors and difficulty following instructions.